nelsonosorio3/nelsonosorio3/README.md

   I am working as a freelancer doing a little bit of everything here and there.
  ### What projects I have done?

-  I am working right now on my portfolio that will contain all the projects I have done...
+  I am working right now on my portfolio, it will contain all the projects I have done...
 In the meantime here is my largest project to this day:

    http://64.227.30.242/home

    https://github.com/nelsonosorio3/PI-Doggo
  ### What I want to do?
-  I want to improve my skills, I want to work developing software, be a bridge between the machines and the humans taking the potential of the former to the later.
+  I want to improve my skills, I want to work developing software, I want to be a bridge between the machines and the humans taking the potential of the former to the later.

   ## Contact me:
-  Enqueries, suggestions, do you have a project in which I can help?
+Enquiries, suggestions, comments, do you have a project in which I can help?

   nelsonsorio@gmail.com